uwefassnacht/ti-sensor-tag-demo/README.md

 Next, use [this tutorial](https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart) to get your SensorTag ready to send data to the IBM IoT cloud, so that we can use it in a Bluemix application.

 **Note :** If your SensorTag has an older firmware version, you might need to update it in order for the sensors to stream data correctly.
-This can be done via the smartphone app, versions later than 1.12 seem to work fine.
+This can be done via the smartphone app, version 1.12 (and later) seem to work fine.

 Make sure that you slide the "Sourcing" slider in the smartphone app to the "on" position.
 You can view the ID of your SensorTag bei either opening the link at the top of the "Cloud View" or using the "share" icon to send it in a mail to yourself.
 The device ID should an alphanumeric string of 12 characters.
 You will need it later, specifically in step 13 below.